emm-jay-ahh/terminal_t1a3/README.md

 <br />

 The idea is to scan your whole network for connected devices and have them return the IP address of active hosts.
 Scan network is utilising the ARP protocol, which is a layer 2 protocol of the OSI Model, also known as the Data Link layer.
-ARP is short for Address Resolution Protocol
+ARP is short for Address Resolution Protocol.

 Scan Network is forwarding a broadcast packet to your switch.
 The switch will then flood out of all connected ports the ARP request packet it just received.
 Any operating devices connected will see this ARP packet request.

 The devices will then reply with a unicast packet stating, this is my MAC, and this is my IP Address associated with that MAC.
 This information is then updated within the ARP Table on your system.